supervisely-ecosystem/dtl-v2/src/ui/dtl/actions/color_class/README.md

 ### Settings:

-- **classes_color_mapping** - Select classes and set new color for them using color picker.
-If you want to leave some classes unchanged just unselect them.
+- **Classes Colors** - Select classes whose colors you want to change and set new color using color picker.
+Unselected classes will remain unchanged.

 ### Example.
 Change color of classes `horse` and `person`